Wars and Conflicts

 On the morning of September 11, 2001, nineteen men hijacked four airliners all bound for California.
 None of the flights had any survivors.
 A total of 2,977 victims and the hijackers perished in the attacks.

-Operation Desert Storm is the combat phase of the Gulf War and spanned from January 17, 1991 through February 1991.
+Operational names of the Persian Gulf War include Operation Desert Shield, Operation Desert Storm and Operation Desert Sabre.
+The Gulf War spanned from January 17, 1991 through February 1991.

 Between 1945 and 1954, the Vietnamese fought the fight for freedom against France, backed by U.S. funds.
 In 1973, after five years of negotiations, an agreement was reached.
 U.S. forces were withdrawn from Vietnam and U.S. POW's were released.
 In April of 1975, South Vietnam surrendered to the North, and the country was reunited.
 The Vietnam War was an extremely costly war for the United States resulting in over 58,000 American deaths.